Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 ## 3. GLM with high dimensional fixed effects<a class="anchor"></a>
 [back to table of contents](#Table-of-Contents)

-Now, we repeat a similar process to above, but this time, we take advantage of the full range of categoricals we created in our data transformation step.
+Now, we repeat a similar process to above, but, this time, we take advantage of the full range of categoricals we created in our data transformation step.
 Since we will create a very large number of fixed effects, we may run into cases where our validation data has categorical values not seen in our training data.
-In these cases, the dask_ml Categorizer will output null values when transforming the validation columns to the categoricals that were created on the training set.
-To fix this, we add the dask_ml [SimpleImputer](https://ml.dask.org/modules/generated/dask_ml.impute.SimpleImputer.html) to our pipeline.
+In these cases, Dask-ML's `Categorizer` will output null values when transforming the validation columns to the categoricals that were created on the training set.
+To fix this, we add Dask-ML's  [SimpleImputer](https://ml.dask.org/modules/generated/dask_ml.impute.SimpleImputer.html) to our pipeline.

 ```python
 highdim_features = [